Highfields Park, Nottingham: Highfields Lido

-The Highfields Lido (1922-1981) was the first to open in Nottingham, before Bulwell and Claverley.
+The Highfields Lido (1922-1981) was the first to open in Nottingham, before Bulwell and Carrington.
 It was the largest lido in the country, the pool was 330 × 75 ft, holding 750000 impgal of water.
 It was fed by a pipe from the boating lake and discharged into the Tottle Brook.
 It was drained and refilled once a week, on a Sunday when it was closed to the public.
 Nottingham City Council took control in 1932 and installed a filtration and circulation plant.
 Between 1932 and 1951 attempts were made to heat the water but this was not successful.
 It closed in 1981 and was demolished.
 The site was obtained by the university and is now a concert hall and offices.

 The lido was designed by Percy Richard Morley Horder who drew on the Roman style of architecture.
 He used red brick walling and pantile roofing and incorporated archways in front of the changing cubicles to break up the line of the buildings.
 Though it had a massive surface of water, it was short of terrace space for relaxing.
 In the late 1930s a sun-deck was built that spanned the basin, this caused problems with the filtration, and it was removed in the 1950s.
 In 1963 after 17 years of debate, 2300 yd2 was bought to extend the terrace and provide a paddling pool.
 This was built at southern end.